lizmat/articles/5to6-sigils.md

 Please do not confuse the * used in Perl 6 to indicate slurpiness of parameters, with the typeglob sigil.
 If anything, you could consider the
-* in that context in Perl 6 as a sort of "pregil", something that prefixes the sigil.
+* in that context as a sort of "pregil", something that *prefixes* a sigil.

 Summary
 -------